An Overdose Turned Fatal – Dispatcher Gross Negligence

-Defendant Victor Colebut Learns in Late 2024 Information that the State’s Attorney’s Knowingly and Intentionally Did Not Disclose in it’s Discovery Signed and Dated July 29, 2020 the following information
+Defendant Victor Colebut Learns in late 2024 information that the State’s Attorney’s Knowingly and Intentionally Did Not Disclose in its Discovery Signed and Dated July 29, 2020, and the following information below shows (on right page) that Rescue 4 R4 an ALS unit was dispatched at 12:32 am and Cancelled en route at 12:33 am by the Pawtucket Police Communication Dispatcher, Michael Fidalgo.

-Advanced Life Support (ALS) and the Paramedics were canceled and the Basic Life Support (BLS) EMTs and a Rescue were Staging for police unnecessarily and a woman dies.
+Advanced Life Support (ALS) and the Paramedics were canceled and the Basic Life Support (BLS) EMTs and a Rescue were Staging for police unnecessarily and a life was lost.

 It is possible that Dispatcher Michael Fidalgo is no longer with the Pawtucket Police Department as a Communications Dispatcher.
 He is back to food service is now working as an “Assistant General Manager” at Feast and Fettle located at 881 Waterman Ave. in East Providence, Rhode Island.